nadrad/h-m-m/readme.md

 If it doesn't work, you probably need to install `php7.2-mbstring` (e.g., `sudo apt install php7.2-mbstring` in Ubuntu).
 Replace `7.2` with the version of php installed on your system.
 Just in case, you can find the version number by running `php -v`.

+In general, upgrading to a newer version of php would help as well; at least 7.4.

 # Compatibility